Cecily Sidgwick biography - Chapter 14 - The 'Leader' comic newsletter

 The latter comment may be related to a story in The Black Knight, when the hero, based on Garstin, is upbraided for failing to be able to pack a rack properly whilst harvesting, "Don’t you know what gee and ha means?
 It means right and left.
 Where was you brought up, at a girls’ school?"
 Alternatively, it might be related to the fact that one of Cecily’s next projects was a Collins Schoolgirls’ Annual.

 Under the title ‘Music’, there is a reference to the highly regarded violinist, Mrs Wilmet Rose Beckett, who, as already seen, took part in a number of the local entertainments and now lived with Joan Coulson at ‘Oakhill’.
-She came from a military background.
-She was the daughter of Colonel Lumley Scobell Payton, formerly of 14th Bengal Lancers, and his wife, Edith, and her uncle was General Braithwaite, who, in the late 1930s, was Governor of Chelsea Hospital for Old Soldiers.
-When her father died in Cheltenham in 1941, her mother, Joan Coulson and herself were the executrices.
-Whilst there is never any mention of her husband, who probably died in the War, she is occasionally referred to as Mrs Douglas Beckett.
+She came from a military background and had been born in India.
+She was the daughter of Colonel Lumley Scobell Peyton, formerly of 14th Bengal Lancers, who had been born in 'Nancealverne', Madron - his mother being a Scobell.
+Wilmet had married Captain (later Lt-Commander) Douglas Beckett in Winchester Cathedral in 1915, but he had been killed accidentally in 1918 in Salonika.

 "Owing to the absence of Wilmet à Beckett (the cat-gut specialist) on a pilgrimage to the tomb of her ancestor (him of Canterbury), Mrs Leader’s sackbut and psaltery services are off."

 There are included in the newsletter standard types of notices.
 Under ‘Births’ is recorded, ‘Nil (owing to frost)’, but under ‘Deaths’ is noted Filbert Coulson of Oakhill, of ptomaine poisoning.
 This seems to have been Joan Coulson’s dog, who had clearly eaten something nasty.
 There is also a marriage to record - that of Margaret Evelyn Hicks, the daughter of the bread man, W.H.Hicks of Newlyn, to Basil Stallybrass F.R.I.B.A. at St Peter’s Newlyn on 5th inst.
 There is also a note saying that "Our coloured supplement depicting Mr W.H.Hicks (with his bread cart) will not be given away this week owing to a shortage of vermillion"!
-Clearly, Evelyn and the red bread van were well-known sights in the valley.
-Indeed, the attractive Evelyn, often wearing a bandana, modelled for Alfred Munnings on a number of occasions, such as for his paintings Summer Afternoon and his 1919 Academy exhibit, Evelyn, later renamed Above Trevelloe Wood.
-A drawing of her was illustrated in Munning’s autobiography (Vol. 1 - opp. p.225).
+Evelyn had worked at Cliff House Hotel and modelled for Laura Knight and Alfred Munnings.

 Under ‘Divorces’, there is the comment "Ahem!
 Watch our next issue", and it is clear from an ‘Agony Column’ later on that this is a reference to Algernon Newton, who had separated from his wife, for it contains the couplet, "Algy, Come back!
 Come back! the children cry for thee", to which the response is "Napoo!
 I have found a richard life."
 This perhaps suggests that Newton was having issues with his sexuality.